Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Gregory R. Francfort - Bank of America Merrill Lynch

 Hey, guys.
 I just wanted to jump back on.
 Can you address maybe what mall traffic is in the malls you're in?
-And I think one concern that the investors have that you've proven is not really a correct one is just the mall traffic may impact Cheesecake sales.
+And I think one concern that investors have that you've proven is not really a correct one is just the mall traffic may impact Cheesecake sales.
 And I guess is it something that the malls you're in don't see a traffic impact that the industry is seeing, or that you're a destination even though mall traffic at the stores you're or the areas you're in is down?
 I guess, what's the dynamic you're seeing playing out in the locations you're in?

 Matthew Clark - Cheesecake Factory, Inc.

-I think it's both of the things you just said, all right.
+I think it's both of the things you just said, right.
 So we definitely are a destination.
 We have our own entrance.
 We operate our own hours.
 We're open earlier Sundays, we stay open later than the mall.
 That's why we've always been a tenant of choice, and simultaneously we've only gone into those A-malls that continue to reinvest capital to drive their own guest experience and continue to bring people in.
-So I don't know that we know the specific traffic for every mall, but we know that we're pretty consistent across our base of locations, which are predominantly mall adjacent or in malls.
+So I don't know that we know the specific traffic for every mall, but we know that we're pretty consistent across our base of locations, which are predominantly mall-adjacent or in malls.

 W. Douglas Benn - Cheesecake Factory, Inc.